VivienSoulas/fractolfromhome/README.txt

 blue = 0
-will initialise a black window but the colours will be true and will change with the first colours change (key b will be blue, g green and t red)
+will initialise a black window but the colours will be true and will change with the first colours change (key b will be blue, g green and t red) colours aren't true with current version because of the division by num.it (but it is needed for the fractal/gradiant effect)